 My Recreational Bike

-What used to be on this page was my Cannondale R1000si road bike, but "times they are a-changing" as they say!
-I enjoyed the road bike, the light frame, narrow fast wheels/tires and speedy travel was fine for many years, but now in my later sixties, I realised that I was riding slower and stopping to "smell the proverbial roses" much more often.
-And basically, I didn't need to go that fast anymore so time for a change of pace and bike.
-I sold the Cannondale R1000si and replaced it with something completely different...
+For recreational rides, my bike was a Cannondale R1000si road bike, but “times they are a-changing” as they say!
+I enjoyed the road bike, the light frame, narrow fast wheels/tires and speedy travel was fine for many years, but now in my later sixties, I realised that I was riding slower and stopping to “smell the proverbial roses” much more often… Basically, I didn’t need to go that fast anymore!
+So time for a change of pace and bike.
+I sold the Cannondale R1000si and replaced it with something completely different…

-When I checked out the MEC website, I saw that they had a decent selection of moderately priced bikes.
-Pictured above from MEC's website, the MEC Chance caught my eye as it didn't have a front or rear derailleur, but rather was equipped with Shimano's 11-speed internally geared Alfine rear hub.
+When I checked out the MEC website, I saw that they had a decent selection of moderately priced bikes with good components.
+Pictured above from MEC’s website, the MEC Chance caught my eye as it had neither a front nor rear derailleur, but rather was equipped with a Shimano 11-speed internally geared Alfine rear hub.
 Interesting!
-No dirty gear cassette cogs, cages, jockey wheels to clean and the chain would stay cleaner and probably last longer too.
+No dirty gear cassette cogs, cages, jockey wheels to clean; the chain would stay cleaner and probably last longer too!
 In addition, the bike was equipped with hydraulic disc brakes which would also be a much cleaner proposition in wet weather rather than rim brakes which tend to deposit dirt all over the rear wheel and frame.
-Not to mention that there would be no rim wear and the stopping power in wet weather would be superior to rim brakes.
-I never had disc brakes on my touring bikes as that was not really an option at the time of purchase and even so, for touring I would have chosen mechanical disc over hydraulic, as getting a hydraulic leak in far away places could be problematic.
+Moreover, there would be no rim wear with superior stopping power in wet weather when compared to rim brakes.
+None of my touring bikes had disk brakes as that was not really an option at the time of purchase.
+Furthermore for touring, I would have chosen mechanical disc over hydraulic, as getting a hydraulic leak in far away places could have been problematic.
 But for this urban bike purchase it seemed perfect.

 I researched the bike and components extensively (especially the rear hub), reading reviews etc. which for the most part were very positive, so I was good to go.
-After checking stock as the local MEC store I put the bike rack on the car and with credit card in hand, took off.
+After checking stock as the local MEC store I put the bike rack on the car, then with credit card in hand set off to the store.
 Once at the store, I checked out the quality of the frame welds and finish, checked my size and fit on the bike and decided on the medium frame.
-The bike mechanic at the store needed a little time to prepare the bike for sale, so I went through the accessories department to load up on some necessary items such as fenders, a kick-stand, bottle racks and rear rack - this proved to be a good time to buy those bits and pieces as buying together with my bike purchase qualified me for decent discount.
+The bike mechanic at the store needed a little time to prepare the bike for sale, so I went through the accessories department to load up on some necessary items such as fenders, a kickstand, bottle racks and rear rack – this proved to be a good time to buy those bits and pieces as buying them together with my bike purchase qualified me for decent discount!

 Once I got the bike home I installed my pedals, then the first item to change out was the Fizik Nizene saddle, which for some maybe ideal, but for this guy’s sit bones nothing beats a well conditioned Brooks leather saddle; especially the Brooks Team Pro I installed, which I had previously modified with a pressure relief cutout…